daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 Here is what he wrote: "If you have both `react-scripts` and `jest` in your `package.json`, delete `jest` from it.
 Then delete `package-lock.json`, `yarn.lock` and `node_modules`.
 Then run `npm install` (or `yarn` if you use it)."

 By just cloning the application and running `npm install` on your terminal, none of the above errors would show up.

+## Notes on Flow, flow-typed and Visual Studio Code.

+As Visual Studio Code has been used as IDE for this project and there seems to be [issues](https://github.com/flowtype/flow-for-vscode/issues/240) about the extension it uses to support Flow, this project commits regarding Flow have been reverted.
+All code regarding Flow has been moved to another branch, while in the master branch it will be only added type checking with PropTypes.

 ## License